 Hiring a Link Building Agency: Pros and Cons

-If you’re looking to outsource to an experienced team of professionals to manage your link building campaign, then an agency may be the right choice.
+If you’re looking to outsource to an experienced team of professionals to manage your link building, then an agency may be the right choice.
 An agency typically has more resources at its disposal than a freelancer, like research tools, talent pools, and processes that have been refined over years.

 Of course, not all agencies will do a good job, either.
 Make sure you do your due diligence and check out the agency’s portfolio, customer reviews, and past success stories.